Author Instructions

 Authors must ensure that:

-- All in-text citations appear in the reference list
+- All in-text citations are included in the reference list

-- All references are cited in the text
+- All references listed are cited in the text

 9. Originality and Plagiarism Policy